Katie Brenner, MathWorks

-Model Predictive Control Toolbox™ lets you design and simulate model predictive controllers to control multi-input multi-output systems subject to input/output constraints for applications such as process control, powertrain control, and advanced driver-assistance systems.
+Model Predictive Control Toolbox™ lets you design and simulate model predictive controllers to control multi-input multi-output systems subject to input/output constraints for applications such as advanced driver-assistance systems, process control, powertrain control, and robotics.

-Using the MPC Designer app, you can define an internal plant model, specify prediction and control horizons, input and output constraints, and controller tuning input/output weights.
+Using the MPC Designer app, you can define an internal plant model, specify parameters such as prediction and control horizons, constraints, and controller weights.
 You can interactively tune your MPC controller, simulate it against the linear plant model, and verify its performance by running it against the nonlinear Simulink® model.

-You can adjust weights and constraints of your MPC controller at run time.
+You can adjust weights, constraints, prediction and control horizons of your MPC controller at run time.
 For nonlinear plants with a wide operating range, you can implement adaptive MPC controllers that let you update the internal plant model at each computation step.
+Alternatively, for highly nonlinear plants, you can design nonlinear MPC controllers using nonlinear prediction models, cost functions and constraints.
+Alternatively, for highly nonlinear plants, you can design nonlinear MPC controllers using nonlinear prediction models, cost functions and constraints.

 For more information on Model Predictive Control Toolbox™, please return to the product page.